 The surgeon does the surgery through the other small incisions.
 Sutures (stitches) are put through the tissue next to the vagina to help support the urethra and bladder firmly in place.
 This helps keep the urethra closed to prevent urine leakage.

-The incisions are closed with sutures, staples, or strips of tape (Steri-Strips).
+The incisions are closed with sutures, staples, or surgical tape.

 The risks and complications of this procedure may include: